Tecumseh (lake freighter)

 MV Tecumseh was a bulk carrier owned and operated by Canadian shipping firm Lower Lakes Towing.
-It was built in 1973 as Sugar Islander in Seattle, Washington for the Bankers Trust Company, which sold the but later was purchased and operated by other companies.
+It was built in 1973 as Sugar Islander in Seattle, Washington for the Bankers Trust Company, but later was purchased and operated by other companies.
 In 1995, the ship was renamed Islander, followed by Judy Litrico in 1996.
 In 2008, the name changed again to Trina Litrico before the ship was sold to Lower Lakes Towing in 2011.
 The ship operated on the Great Lakes primarily transporting grain.
 In 2019, Tecumseh suffered an engine fire that left the ship out of control on the Detroit River.
 The vessel was scrapped in 2023.